ntnu-ai-lab/EvoLP.jl/CONTRIBUTING.md

 Having a clearer documentation benefits everyone.
 In this sense, you can help either fixing it or expanding it in multiple ways: with wording or clarification, reporting typos, adding corrections or even creating new pages on topics that could need further explanations.

 The manuals are written in Markdown, and are built using [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
-All the source files of the documentation can be found [here](https://github.com/ntnu-ai-lab/EvoLP.jl/tree/main/docs).
+All the source files of the documentation can be found at the docs [GitHub Page](https://github.com/ntnu-ai-lab/EvoLP.jl/tree/main/docs).

 If your submission is small (typos or one or two sentences) then probably using GitHub's online editor is the best idea.